Skip to content

 Even the most basic communications tactic should have a direct link between its implementation and the goals of the business.
 If you don’t, how can you prove the tactic was successful?
 And, can you actually measure your goal(s)?

-Prioritise the communications issues which are preventing the goals from being achieved.
+Identify and prioritise the issues or problems which are preventing the goals from being achieved.

+Be as precise as possible.
 ‘Women’ isn’t a target audience, it’s a gender.
 “People who make the purchasing decision in the household’ is an audience.
-Don’t try to do too much.

 Understand the current mindset of the audience you’re trying to address – and don’t judge what they think.

 You cannot change another person’s mind unless you know and understand what they believe now, and why.
-I’d also suggest you need to know the rational reasons and emotional levers which convince the key audiences to re-evaluate their opinions or change their behaviour.
+Again, take time to understand both the rational reasons and emotional levers which convince the key audiences to re-evaluate their opinions or change their behaviour.
 Otherwise, messages tend to sound more like propaganda than compelling reasons to change one’s mindset.

 Define exactly what you want the key audiences to do.